 One dead African elephant and one dead Delta leopard, hunted down and killed by Jimmy John Liautaud for sport and some trophy photos.

 The fine print under the photo above says “Jimmy John Liautaud with 79lbs tusker”.

-Okay, these photos are dated 2010, but I’ve just become aware of them, and this article on the website Smile Politely.
+These Big White Hunter photos are dated 2010, as is this article on the website Smile Politely.